uzuracanfly/TAKA/README.md

 Distributed large capacity database.

 ## Description
-This is the source code for managing large volumes of data with P2P.
+TAKA is a P2P network for managing big data in a distributed manner.

 	・ Original currency function
 	・ Database function